neurobagel/documentation/docs/user_guide/production_deployment.md

 docker compose -f docker-compose.prod.yml up -d
 ```

-??? info "Make sure the proxy service is already running"

     The default `node` deployment recipe requires that you have already
     [deployed the proxy server](#proxy-server).